 Employees who work a 226-, 235-, or 260-day work schedule are entitled to non-duty days each year.
 Non-duty days are unpaid leave.
-The total number of off-duty days may vary from year to year depending on the school calendar.
+The total number of non-duty days may vary from year to year depending on the school calendar and may be taken at any time during the calendar year.